-Conducting a self-water audit at home
+Conducting a Self-Water Audit at home

-- The Town uses two different styles of meters.
-On the Invensys meter (See image A below), there will be a small circle with ten black notches and a sweep hand in the lower right corner known as the leak indicator.
+Invensys meters (image A) - locate the small circle with ten black notches and a sweep hand in the lower right corner known as the leak indicator.
 Some older meters have a black triangle in the center of the meter.
 If the sweep hand or black triangle is moving at all, water is flowing through your meter and you might have a leak.
-If there is no movement, note what line the dial hand is on or the position of the triangle on the leak indicator.
+If there is no movement, note what line the dial hand is on, or the position of the triangle on the leak indicator.
 Walk away from the meter for a couple of minutes.
 Upon your return, check to see if the sweep hand has moved at all.
 If it has, you may have a leak.
 If no movement is detected, continue to the next step.

-NOTE: You can use this same method to determine how much water is used when watering your landscape.
+NOTE: You can use this same method above to determine how much water is used when watering your landscape.
 Take a meter reading before and after use.
 The difference in the reading indicates how much water is being used during that cycle.
-You will need to do this for every station and every cycle.
+You will need to do this for every station and every cycle

 The Town of Queen Creek is not responsible for damages caused by breakage or leaks to your pipes or plumbing fixtures.
 Valves and fittings can become corroded or brittle after a period of time if they have not been used.
 Do not use excessive force.